-In addition to lecturing, I have also had several opportunities to advise undergraduate students in writing theses both in political science and across the social sciences and humanities (e.g. history, linguistics, psychology, art history, sociology).
-Below are selected syllabii from these courses.
+In addition to lecturing, I have also had several opportunities to advise undergraduate students engaging in college writing for the first time as well as undergraduate students writing capstone theses both in political science and across the social sciences and humanities (e.g. history, linguistics, psychology, art history, sociology).
+Below are selected syllabi from these writing courses.
 Student evaluations and sample theses are available upon request, where applicable.

 Beyond lecturing and advising, I have also been involved in the conferences, seminars, and workshops offered by the Chicago Center for Teaching at the University of Chicago.
-I currently serve as a senior Teaching Consultant with the Center, which has provided a unique opportunity for me to facilitate the development of graduate teaching across a range of departments—including chemistry, economics, history, math, music, philosophy, political science, religion, and theater—through Individual Teaching Consultations (ITCs) and Mid-Course Reviews (MCRs).
+I currently serve as a senior Teaching Consultant with the Center, which has provided a unique opportunity for me to facilitate the development of graduate teaching across a range of departments—including chemistry, computer science, economics, history, math, music, philosophy, political science, religion, romance languages and literature, and theater—through Individual Teaching Consultations (ITCs) and Mid-Course Reviews (MCRs).